 The permaweb looks just like the normal web, but all of its content - from images to full web apps - is permanent, retrieved quickly, and decentralized - forever.
 Just as the first web connected people over vast distances, the permaweb connects people over extremely long periods of time."

 This is truly a step forward not only for data storage, but how the average person will interact with data.
 It is a powerful tool that has only started to be used, and many innovations will be made with it.

 Permaweb URLs look like a long string of random letters and numbers with arweave.net in the center.

 This unique web address works as a permanent link to the uploaded file.
 So, how do we get something onto the permaweb?

 How do you pay to get something onto Arweave and the permaweb?

 Everything that gets put onto Arweave needs to be paid with the AR token.

 Rather than being tied to a single national currency, Arweave created its own digital currency called an AR token.
 Any data that is put onto the permaweb needs to be paid with the AR token to be put on there.
-This is also what the miners receive for hosting their data on their servers.
+This is also what the miners receive for hosting the data on their servers.